This page provides information on V-Ray Attributes that can be added to standard Maya light objects.

 Diffuse Multiplier – A multiplier for the diffuse photons generated by this light.

-Caustic subdivs – Controls the amount of photons that V-Ray will trace to estimate caustics.
+Caustic subdivs – Controls the amount of photons that V-Ray traces to estimate caustics.
 Large numbers slow down the calculation of the caustics photon map and may take more memory.

-Cutoff Threshold – Specifies a threshold for the light intensity, below which the light will not be computed.
+Cutoff Threshold – Specifies a threshold for the light intensity, below which the light is not computed.
 This can be useful in scenes with many lights, where you want to limit the effect of the lights to some distance around them.
 Larger values cut away more from the light; lower values make the light range larger.
-If you specify 0.0, the light will be calculated for all surfaces.
+If you specify 0.0, the light is calculated for all surfaces.

 Diffuse contribution – A multiplier for the effect of the light on the diffuse.

 Specular contribution – A multiplier for the effect of the light on the specular.

 Store with irradiance map – When enabled and GI calculation is set to Irradiance map, V-Ray calculates the effects of the current light and store them in the irradiance map.
 The result is that the irradiance map is computed more slowly but the rendering takes less time.
 You can also save the irradiance map and reuse it later.

 Override motion blur samples – Allows the user to override the default number of samples that are used to sample the current light for motion blur.

 Motion blur samples – When Override motion blur samples is enabled, this value is used when sampling the motion blur created by the current light.